A hardware efficient quantum residual neural network without post-selection: Quantum Variational Circuit

 \section{Quantum Variational Circuit}

 We found that a depth of five QResNet residual blocks is sufficient to achieve high performance on binary classification tasks.
 However, multi-class classification requires greater expressive power to capture complex decision boundaries.
 As quantum hardware are still being developed with a limited number of qubits, high error rates and decoherence, at this stage, we conducted all experimental simulations using an open-source software framework.
 To extend the model beyond this setting, we introduce additional variational quantum layers prior to the residual blocks, as illustrated in Fig.~\ref{fig:QResNet}(d).
 Each layer consists of parameterized single-qubit rotations applied to all data qubits, followed by entangling CNOT operations.
 This provides a standard variational circuit structure operating directly on the encoded quantum state before the application of residual transformations.
 This framework establishes a direct pathway for combining the proposed QResNet formulation with conventional variational quantum circuit designs.
 The variational layers can be incorporated without modifying the residual mechanism, and the resulting circuit remains fully differentiable with respect to all parameters.
 These additional variational layers do not affect the trainability of the model.
-As shown in Section V and Appendix B, the residual contribution preserves non-vanishing gradient variance in the overall objective even when additional variational components are introduced.
+As shown in Section \ref{scalability} and Appendix \ref{appen-A}, the residual contribution can help maintain gradient signal for the residual strength parameters in the overall objective even when additional variational components are introduced.
 This provides a mechanism for stable gradient propagation in settings where standard variational circuits alone are known to exhibit barren plateau behavior.